 - Food brought to the Bailiwick from the UK is not subject to any hygiene checks.

-- All foods purchased outside of the EU or UK are subject to a number of checks, and some products of animal origin (meat, dairy, honey, fish products etc) may not be permitted to enter the Bailiwick in any quantity.
+- All food purchased outside of the UK is subject to a number of checks, and some products of animal origin (meat, dairy, honey, fish products etc) may not be permitted to enter the Bailiwick in any quantity.

 - The UK are finalising plans for their Border Target Operating Model which introduces checks on products of animal origin and other sanitary and phytosanitary goods.
 Once the new measures are in place in the UK similar measures will be introduced within the Bailiwick.